By Gerry Yurkevicz, John Gracie, and Adam Smith

 A people-led, bottom-up, co-creative transformation approach provides the path to accelerate the outcomes that matter the most to leaders, employees, and customers

-CREATING A BOTTOM-UP PROCESS OF CHANGE
+CREATING A BOTTOM-UP PROCESS

 This is not to give the impression that transformation is easy.
 The very notion itself is often “countercultural.”
 By their very nature, utilities are most comfortable with implementing top-down, well-delineated solutions.
 Engineering and control are everything in ensuring reliable service.
 This is one reason that bottom-up, people-driven solutions don’t always fit easily with the existing culture at utilities.
 Our experience shows, however, that making people the owners and drivers of the solutions enables the expertise and talent within an organization to be unleashed and ensures a high level of buy-in.